open-mmlab/mmengine/docs/en/migration/hook.md

   <tr>
     <td>Saving model weights at specified interval</td>
     <td>CheckpointHook</td>
-    <td rowspan="2">New CheckpointHook can save model weights and optimal weights as well.
-While the model evaluation function of EvalHook can be achieved by ValLoop or TestLoop</td>
+    <td rowspan="2">The CheckpointHook is responsible for not only saving weights but also saving the optimal weights.
+Meanwhile, the model evaluation function of EvalHook is delegated to ValLoop or TestLoop.</td>
   </tr>
   <tr>
     <td>Model evaluation and optimal weights saving</td>